xiaoyao89/rcampad/Pods/vfrReader/README.md

 `READER_ENABLE_PREVIEW` - If TRUE, a medium resolution page thumbnail is displayed before the CATiledLayer starts to render the PDF page.

+`READER_DISABLE_IDLE` - If TRUE, the iOS idle timer is disabled while viewing a document (beware of battery drain).

+`READER_STANDALONE` - If FALSE, a "Done" button is added to the toolbar and the -dismissReaderViewController: delegate method is messaged when it is tapped.

+`READER_BOOKMARKS` - If TRUE, enables page bookmark support.

 ### ReaderDocument Archiving